 Innovation at speed: Are you making it happen, or just skating along?

 Many talk about innovation at scale, but innovation at speed may be just as critical.
 Can your team innovate at market speed and keep ahead of client technology and changing interests?
-Success and failure in today’s market often depends on being the fastest, acting on data to synthesize meaningful insights before competitors without sacrificing accuracy.
+Success and failure in today’s market often depend on being the fastest, acting on data to synthesize meaningful insights before competitors without sacrificing accuracy.

 While innovation at speed is best guided by a vigilant hyper-focus on the needs of your specific customers, does it seem like competitors are skating along with a great technological edge you don’t have yet?
 Is your technology advantage still wound up in older tech and siloed data that can’t provide the insight you know you need to compete?